 Enhanced through the use of high quality watercolour paints and papers her current work display many layers of pigment, ensuring a vibrant palette of strong clean colours.
 Although she ensures that her preliminary ideas represent good balance and design, many of her paintings are developed along the way and her work is often described as imaginative and quirky.
 This vigorous approach to watercolour perfectly suits her analytical mind, enabling her to underpin exciting and joyous paintings with strong composition and colourful elements.

 Glenys has been painting almost exclusively in watercolour.
-Her interest in pen and ink drawing was sparked 30 years ago and use of ‘the pen’ can still be glimpsed throughout her collection.
-Experimenting with water media combinations and, as a past member of Bendigo Art Society for 14 years, she believes that learning from fellow artists is hugely beneficial and motivating.
+Her interest in pen and ink drawing was sparked 30 years ago and use of the pen can still be glimpsed throughout her collection.
+She continues to enjoy experimentation with water media combinations and, as a past member of Bendigo Art Society for 14 years, she believes that learning from fellow artists is hugely beneficial and motivating.

 Glenys has had many solo and shared gallery exhibitions throughout Victoria and has been a regular exhibitor at regional art shows.
 She also had a 12 page watercolour demonstration published in the Australian Artist magazine in 2010.
-Over the years her work has been hung at a number of galleries including Heathcote Winery, Dudley House in Bendigo, the Tin Shed Gallery in Malmsbury, the Old Post Office Gallery in Seymour, and at the Bendigo Pottery, Epsom, Victoria.
+Over the years her work has been hung at a number of galleries including Heathcote Winery, Dudley House in Bendigo, the Tin Shed Gallery in Malmsbury, the Old Post Office Gallery in Seymour, and at Bendigo Pottery, Epsom, Victoria.

 If you would like to commission a painting, similar in style to one that has caught your eye on this website, please email your ideas to Glenys.